DataTalksClub/datatalksclub.github.io/_podcast/s01e03-building-ds-team.md

   sec: 2935
   time: '48:55'
   who: Dat
+- header: How to pick the next projects to work on
 - line: "That's interesting\u2026 It didn\u2019t occur to me to look at these things.\
     \ But that's an interesting perspective.
 We just wanted to remind you that you\
     \ can ask Dat a question.
 You can go there and ask Dat a question.
 And we already\